Close

 Can I use human amoxicillin?

-For more information and trusted tools, explore products and medications at PetCareRx.
-With the right support, you can help your dog recover comfortably and safely.
+With the right care and veterinary support, you can help your dog recover comfortably and safely.